FrederikTobner/JANUS/book/src/chapter-03-boot-process/boot-assembly-64bit.md

 +    ret
 ```

-This function performs the mode transition sequence.
+This subroutine performs the mode transition sequence.
 Fist we load the P4 table address into control register CR3, which tells the CPU where our page tables are located in memory.

 Next we enable the Physical Address Extension (PAE) by setting bit 5 in control register CR4.
 PAE allows the CPU to access more than 4GB of physical memory and is a prerequisite for entering long mode.